 This is a modern palace built at the end of the 19th and start of the 20th century.
 Breathtakingly beautiful with superb craftsmanship and design.

 It was built by Thami el Glaoui, the Pasha of Marrakech who ruled the South of Morocco under the Sultan.
-When the Sultan was placed into exile for two & a half years he was the most powerful leader in Morocco & more influential than the puppet sultan the French had placed on the throne.
+When the Sultan was placed into exile for two and a half years he was the most powerful leader in Morocco and more influential than the puppet sultan the French had placed on the throne.
 He was a very good friend of Winston Churchill and a supporter of the French occupiers of Morocco.